darrencarlin/pokemon-memory-game/README.md

 Todo:

   * Add difficulties (Easy, Medium, Hard)
-  * keep scores based on time and number of guesses.
+  * Keep scores based on time and number of guesses.
   * Hook it up to a scoreboard with a database using firebase.